Prismik/schedgen/readme.md

 # Schedule Generator

 After few sessions of university, I came to realize that the schedule generator provided was very bad (and ugly).
-I always tweaked the html file that the system was giving me and eventualy got tired to do that.
+I always tweaked the html file that the system was giving me and eventually got tired to do so.
 This is when I decided that I would make my own schedule generator to simplify this process for any schedules I would have to make from now on.

 ## Installation

 This generator can basically be run from any browser.
 You will probably need to have access to internet, since I have settled for google's JQuery hosting services.

+## Usage

+Try to drag, drop and resize stuff and enjoy !

 ## Contributing